Unlocking our past to preserve our future.

 Scholarship Essay Contest

 Pensacola Heritage Foundation promotes education with our annual Scholarship Essay Contest.
-The Foundation awards two deserving college bound high school students, one student from Escambia County and one student from Santa Rosa County, $1000 scholarships towards their college education.
+The Foundation awards two deserving college bound high school students, scholarships of $1,500 each towards their college education.
+The essay contest is open to high school seniors in Escambia County Public Schools and Santa Rosa County Schools.

 2024 History Fair